michielbdejong/michielbdejong.com/theo/n-to-n.md

 by first noting that `A` is preserved entirely, and *given `A`*, you can derive `B` from `A XOR B`.
 So although the second output does not contain all of `B`, in combination with (or relative to) the first output `A`, it does contain the full bit of information about `B`.

 There are no 2-to-2 full-bit functions where each output depends on each input; in other words, `XOR` cannot appear in the expression for both output bits.
-Some of them switch the position of the information from the output bits, for instance `f(A, B) = (B, A)` does this.
+Some of them switch the position of the information from the input bits, for instance `f(A, B) = (B, A)` does this.
 If a function XORs one of the input bits and also switches the bits around, its dual will need to do the same.
 If it leaves on variable in place (possibly inverting it) and XORs the other, then its dual also shouldn't switch the bits around.
 Therefore, the number of inputs each output bit depends on, related to the same measure for the function's dual, looks as follows:

 * 6 functions XOR nothing and are their own dual (notation: '11-*')
 * 2 function (namely `(NOT(B), A)` and `(B, NOT(A)`) XOR nothing, and are each other's dual (notation: '11-11')